jfq3/RDP---Tutorials/install_rdptools.md

 **UCHIME**

-Create a directory for UCHIME.
-You will likely need to use the sudo command:

-    sudo mkdir /usr/uchime

-Download the Linux binary [UCHIME](http://drive5.com/uchime/uchime_download.html "UCHIME4.2.40_linuxi86") and place it in */usr/uchime*.
+Download the Linux binary [UCHIME](http://drive5.com/uchime/uchime_download.html "UCHIME4.2.40_linuxi86").
+Move it to */usr/local/bin/*, renaming it to uchime in the process.
 As of July 2017, the UCHIME version is UCHIME4.2.40_linuxi86.
-Assuming you downloaded it to *~/Downloads*, the command to move the file would be:
+Assuming you downloaded it to *~/Downloads*, the command to move and rename the file would be:

-    sudo mv ~/Downloads/uchime4.2.40_i86linux32 /usr/uchime/
+    sudo mv ~/Downloads/uchime4.2.40_i86linux32 /usr/local/bin/uchime

-From the *uchime* directory, use the sudo command to change the file permissions so that it is executable:
+From the *usr/local/bin/* directory, use the sudo command to change the file permissions so that it is executable:

-    cd /usr/uchime
+    cd /usr/local/bin
-    sudo chmod 755 uchime4.2.40_i86linux32
+    sudo chmod 755 uchime

-You may then edit the name of the file to make it shorter if you want.

 **Patched HMMER 3.0**